-A private bedroom with en-suite shower room, plus communal spaces and lounges.
+A private bedroom usually with en-suite shower room, plus communal spaces and lounges.
+Please check that your room has an en-suite if this is important to you.

 Full board services

 All meals, snacks and drinks (including special diets) using kosher ingredients.
 Some of our care homes are under kosher licence, so please check with us beforehand if this is important to you.
 Cleaning, bed linen, and laundry (excluding dry cleaning) are also all included.